Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 members of marginalized groups are frequently judged more harshly than others, so being wrong in public is much riskier for them.

-With this course, we hope to give researchers the tools and knowledge to be better research software developers, to be more efficient in their work, make less mistakes, and work more openly and reproducibly.
+With this course, we hope to give students and researchers the tools and knowledge to be better research software developers, to be more efficient in their work, make less mistakes, and work more openly and reproducibly.
 We hope that by having more researchers with these skills and knowledge,